 A few recommendations:

 Give your theme some thoughtful consideration.
 I generally start thinking about my theme at least a week or two before the upcoming year.
-I try to read inspiring books during that time, and I “try on” my theme before implementing it.
+I often “try on” my theme before making my decision.

 Keep your theme simple.

 Infuse your theme into your daily life.
 With a simple theme, you’ll be able to remember it and repeat it as an affirmation each day.
 I also like to change my smartphone’s name to my theme.
-I journal on my theme and generally just keep it top of mind so it becomes ingrained deep within me.
+I journal on my theme and generally try to keep it top of mind.

 Step 3: meet your goals one day at a time

-Once you have your shiny new theme and goals in hand, it’s time to start infusing your theme into your life and meeting your goals.
+Once you have your shiny new theme and goals in hand, it’s time to start.
 My advice here is to take it one day at a time.
 Don’t set out to change completely right away.
-Instead, look at each day as an opportunity to take a step towards your ideal life.
+Instead, look at each day as an opportunity to take a step toward what you want to achieve.
 Be gentle with yourself and give yourself the whole year to develop new habits and make small shifts to your lifestyle.
 Over time, these will add up to big changes.